marcoscastro/youtube_downloader/README.md

 Developed and tested with Python 3.

-Requires of the pytube library: https://github.com/nficano/pytube
+Requires the pytube library: https://github.com/nficano/pytube

 The GUI was make with tkinter module.